-Another service which can be performed by a firm specializing in Business Valuations is producing a Fairness Opinion, which is a definitive “yes or no” finding on whether a particular business sale, purchase, or merger transaction is either fair or unfair from a financial point of view.
+Another service which can be performed by business valuation companies specializing in Valuations is producing a Fairness Opinion, which is a definitive “yes or no” finding on whether a particular business sale, purchase, or merger transaction is either fair or unfair from a financial point of view.
 Obtaining a Fairness Opinion can guide Boards of Directors as well as be used as legal evidence helping to protect them from stockholders who might otherwise charge Directors with negligence.
 It can also protect against hard feelings if the business transfer is between friends or family.
 To avoid conflict of interest problems, you would want one firm to provide your Fairness Opinion and a different firm to handle the actual preparation and sale of the business.
-However, a single Company could properly provide all of the following services without conflict of interest: a good and defensible Business Valuation, Exit Planning Advice, financial research and presentation preparation, and representation in the sale or merger, deal structuring and closure process.
+However, a single Company could properly provide all of the following services without conflict of interest: a good and defensible Business Valuation, Exit Planning Advice, financial reporting, financial research and presentation preparation, and representation in the sale or merger, deal structuring and closure process.

-In order to get the most experienced Business Valuation Service provider in combination with the best fee rate, choose a firm who typically handles businesses of the size in question.
+In order to get the most experienced Business Valuation Companies in combination with the best fee rate, choose a firm who typically handles businesses of the size in question.
 If the firm typically works on deals larger than yours, you might be paying top dollar for work done by a junior employee; if the firm is not used to valuing deals as large as yours, they may not be knowledgeable enough to give an accurate and reliable valuation opinion.

-Remember, that while Business Valuation Firms are usually more informed and experienced in producing reliable valuation reports than accountants and other financial specialists, there are even greater potential advantages to choosing an M&A Company which is able to offer a complete array of services including Advisory, Exit Planning and Business Valuation.
+Remember, that while Business Valuation Companies are usually more informed and experienced in producing reliable valuation reports than accountants and other financial specialists, there are even greater potential advantages to choosing an M&A Company which is able to offer a complete array of services including Advisory, Exit Planning and Business Valuation.
 An M&A Company who chooses to become expert in all of those areas, and who performs them on a regular basis, has a broader range of experience and expertise to apply to the job of putting all the right pieces together into a reasonably accurate, reliable, and defensible report at the best possible price.